kmkr/splendid-nudibranch/content.md

 Loc		Anilao, The Philippines
 Latin	Hypselodoris bullocki
 Tags	nudibranch 2014
-Desc	Nudibranch have external gills (yellow rosette on the back), hence the name that translates to "naked gill".
+Desc	Nudibranch have external gills (yellow rosette on the back), hence its name that translates to "naked gill".

 DSC04020.jpg